-Nick is recommended in Chambers & Partners and the Legal 500 in three practice areas: (1) Real Estate / Property Litigation; (2) Commercial Chancery Litigation; and (3) Professional Negligence.
-He is also listed in Who’s Who Legal as a recommended junior in Company & Partnership Litigation.
-Nick is the co-author of Warwick & Trompeter, Break Clauses, (2nd Edition, Jordans 2016) and is appointed to the Attorney-General’s B Panel of Counsel.
-He was awarded ‘Real Estate’ junior barrister of the year in both The Legal 500 Awards and the Chambers UK Bar Awards 2019 (the first time a barrister has won both awards in the same year).
+Nick is recommended across Chambers & Partners, the Legal 500 and Who’s Who Legal in four practice areas: (1) Real Estate / Property Litigation; (2) Commercial Chancery Litigation; (3) Professional Negligence; and (4) Company & Partnership Litigation.
+Nick was awarded ‘Real Estate’ junior barrister of the year in both The Legal 500 Awards and the Chambers UK Bar Awards 2019 (the first time a barrister has won both awards in the same year).
+He is the co-author of Warwick & Trompeter, Break Clauses, (2nd Edition, Jordans 2016) and is appointed to the Attorney-General’s B Panel of Counsel.

 In the most recent edition of the Legal 500 (2020), Nick is also recognised as a “forceful advocate, with a delicate touch and a precise style” and “tactically astute.”

 Nick has extensive experience in dealing with business disputes, including those involving civil fraud, asset recovery, contractual claims, trusts, company and insolvency matters, and banking and financial services.
 He has significant expertise of landlord and tenant and real estate litigation.
 This gives Nick a strong grounding in professional liability disputes, in particular, in the property sector.
 A significant element of Nick’s practice involves interlocutory applications, including applications for freezing injunctions, proprietary injunctions, and other sorts of urgent applications.